The race is on to succeed Dennis Daugaard as the 33rd Governor of South Dakota. The gubernatorial primary is just over a year away, on June 5, 2018.

 - Jackley is the 5th native of Meade County to run for governor, following Carv Thompson, a Faith pharmacist who lost to Kneip in 1972; Bob Samuelson, a Faith rancher who was the Democratic challenger to George S. Mickelson in 1990; Gov. Walter Dale Miller, who succeeded to office and lost the 1994 Republican primary to Bill Janklow; and Libertarian Tom Gerber (Sturgis), who was his party’s nominee in 2006.

 - Jackley would be the 1st “Hardrocker” governor – he is a graduate of the South Dakota School of Mines and Technology.
-He would also be the 1st governor to hold an engineering degree.
+He would be the 2nd governor to hold an engineering degree; Carl Gunderson held a degree in civil engineering.
 Jackley would be the 11th to be a graduate of USD, where he got his law degree, and the 8th to be a graduate of the USD School of Law.
 He would be the 2nd governor to hold degrees from two different universities, following Dennis Daugaard (USD & Northwestern), and the first to hold two degree from two in-state institutions.

 - Jackley would be the 3rd Roman Catholic governor, following Richard F. Kneip and Mike Rounds.